jeromepl/neural-nets-java/README.md

 It also contains a test case consisting of hand-written digit recognition on the MNIST dataset.
 Developed as a learning exercise with [Mathieu Bolduc](https://github.com/mathieubolduc).

+Best accuracy obtained with this code on the MNIST dataset: **97.9%**

 ## Features
 - Mini-batch gradient descent
 - Momentum-based gradient descent